PerseusDL/treebank_data/AGDT2/guidelines/readme.md

 ## README

 This folder contains the guidelines used to treebank the texts of the Ancient Greek Dependency Treebank 2.
+They expand the Guidelines for the Syntactic Annotation of the Ancient Greek Dependecy Treebank (1.1), by refining the morphosyntactic annotation and adding a semantic layer.
+The latter is build on the categories identified in the well-known H. W. Smyth's <a href="http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.04.0007" target="_blank">Greek Grammar</a>.

 Two formats for the guidelines are available:

 ```
 1. html